Your Ultimate Guide to: The Forums 2020

 We also encourage writers to “pay it back” – if someone leaves feedback on your thread, it’s a wonderful gesture to not only thank them, but also swing by their thread to leave feedback of your own (this is where having your links in your signature is a great help!).
 Reciprocated feedback can count toward your five critiques.

 The “pay it forward” request does not apply to the discussion forums.

-We have 15 Superheroes who will be browsing the forums throughout the conference.
-These people are literary agents and traditionally published authors — and with their powers combined, they offer copious experience that they’ll be sharing by offering feedback on your materials.
+We have 45 Superheroes who will be browsing the forums throughout the conference.
+These people are literary agents, freelance editors, and traditionally published authors — and with their powers combined, they offer copious experience that they’ll be sharing by offering feedback on your materials.

 Our Supers will be hanging out exclusively in the Superhero District this year.
 We encourage writers to polish up their materials in the main subforums first by gathering feedback from fellow writers and revising as necessary.
 Once your work is shining, you can then post it in the appropriate board in the Superhero District for feedback from our Supers.
 You won’t be able to edit your materials once you’ve posted them, so make sure they’re the best they can be!
 Also, only Supers can leave comments in the Superhero District boards; you can post on your own thread, but no one else’s there.